basvanopheusden/spreadsheet-parser/README.md

 company from the web.
 The helper expects an ``OPENAI_API_KEY`` environment variable and, optionally, an ``OPENAI_MODEL`` variable to choose the model.
 If no model is specified, it defaults to ``gpt-4o``.

+You may provide just the company name or pass a `Company` object returned from `read_companies_from_csv`.
+When a dataclass is supplied, all details from the CSV are included in the prompt sent to the LLM so that it can give a more informed summary.